Special Education MEd Degree with Diagnostician Certification

 Admissions Essay: Yes: Must submit a Student Information Sheet (SIS) which includes a Statement of Purpose Essay.

 Must pay admission fee for entry into Educator Preparation program.

 In accordance with Texas Administrative Code, all applicants must be fully admitted prior to taking any coursework in the area in which they are seeking certification.
 Therefore, no provisional admission is allowed.

-Career Outlook: According to the U.S. Bureau of Labor Statistics, positions for special education teachers are expected to grow by 17% through the decade ending in 2018, which is faster than the average rate for most occupations.
+Career Outlook: According to the U.S. Bureau of Labor Statistics, positions for special education teachers are expected to grow.
 Because of diagnostic improvements, more children with special needs are being diagnosed at an earlier age.
 In addition, more parents are seeking special services for their children with special needs.

 Meet a graduate student of The University of Texas at Tyler.

 Learn about UT Tyler’s education faculty.

 More about UT Tyler’s Special Education with Diagnostician Certification graduate program of study.